AlexsLemonade/OpenPBTA-analysis/analyses/fusion-frequencies/README.md

   - `Frequency_in_overall_dataset = Total_alterations / Patients_in_dataset`.

 - `Frequency_in_primary_tumors`:
-  - For each unique variant, count the number of samples (identified by `Kids_First_Biospecimen_ID`) that are in the `../independent-samples/results/independent-specimens.wgs.primary.tsv`, and call this number `Total_primary_tumors_alterated`.
+  - For each unique variant, count the number of samples (identified by `Kids_First_Biospecimen_ID`) that are in the `../independent-samples/results/independent-specimens.rnaseq.primary.eachcohort.tsv`, and call this number `Total_primary_tumors_alterated`.
-  - Count the total number of samples in the `cancer_group_cohort` that are also in the `../independent-samples/results/independent-specimens.wgs.primary.tsv`, and call this number `Primary_tumors_in_dataset`.
+  - Count the total number of samples in the `cancer_group_cohort` that are also in the `../independent-samples/results/independent-specimens.rnaseq.primary.eachcohort.tsv`, and call this number `Primary_tumors_in_dataset`.
   - `Frequency_in_primary_tumors = Total_primary_tumors_alterated / Primary_tumors_in_dataset`.

 - `Frequency_in_relapse_tumors`:
-  - For each unique variant, count the number of samples (identified by `Kids_First_Biospecimen_ID`) that are in the `../independent-samples/results/independent-specimens.wgs.relapse.tsv`, and call this number `Total_relapse_tumors_alterated`.
+  - For each unique variant, count the number of samples (identified by `Kids_First_Biospecimen_ID`) that are in the `../independent-samples/results/independent-specimens.rnaseq.relapase.eachcohort.tsv`, and call this number `Total_relapse_tumors_alterated`.
-  - Count the total number of samples in the `cancer_group_cohort` that are also in the `../independent-samples/results/independent-specimens.wgs.relapse.tsv`, and call this number `Relapse_tumors_in_dataset`.
+  - Count the total number of samples in the `cancer_group_cohort` that are also in the `../independent-samples/results/independent-specimens.rnaseq.relapase.eachcohort.tsv`, and call this number `Relapse_tumors_in_dataset`.
   - `Frequency_in_relapse_tumors = Total_relapse_tumors_alterated / Relapse_tumors_in_dataset`.

 Format the SNV mutation frequency table according to the latest spreadsheet that is attached in <https://github.com/PediatricOpenTargets/ticket-tracker/issues/64>.

 Merge the fusion frequency tables of all `cancer_group_cohort`s.

-### Results

-Results are generated using PediatricOpenTargets/OpenPedCan-analysis data release v6.

-The merged fusion frequency table of all `cancer_group_cohort`s is output in TSV and JSON formats using `readr::write_tsv()` and `jsonlite::write_json()` respectively.

-- `results/putative-oncogene-fusion-annotated-freq.json`
-- `results/putative-oncogene-fusion-annotated-freq.tsv`

 ### Analysis scripts

-### `fusion-frequencies.R`
+### `01-fusion-frequencies.R`
-This script annotates each FusionName with occurence of Fusion_Type and frequencies in each cancer_cohort in dataset, primary and relapse.
+This script annotates each FusionName with occurence of Fusion_Type OR Fused Gene and frequencies in each cancer_cohort in dataset, primary and relapse.

 Usage: